sukritipaul5/PixelProse-PowerUp/inference/diffusion_inference.md

 # Evaluation Strategy

 ### Background & Goals
 We have identified failure modes in SDXL, SD3M, and PixArt Sigma.
-Building on this, via a qualitative analysis, we will understand how our diffusion model mitigates some of these failures (and present persistent issues if any.)
+Building on this (via a qualitative analysis), we will understand how our diffusion model mitigates some of these failures (and present persistent issues if any.)
 A subset of high-quality prompts will serve as an internal benchmark of sorts for rapid testing.

 Image generation is usually evaluated for image quality and image-text alignment.
 With this in mind, we will set up specific evaluations while concurrently fine-tuning the diffusion model.
 This will help us to understand what to look for while conducting ablation studies on model design parameters.